ST NEOTS 'Booze on the Ouse' BEER & CIDER FESTIVAL

 Snacks such as nuts and pork scratchings will be sold at the real ale and cider bars.
 Bar tokens must be used to purchase snacks; CAMRA volunteers are unable to accept cash at these bars.

 Free soft drinks will be available from the Cider Bar for the designated driver of your party.
-You are welcome to bring in soft drinks purchased from outside the venue (but please do not bring in alcohol purchased elsewhere).
+You may bring in soft drinks purchased from outside the venue (but please do not bring in alcohol purchased elsewhere).

 CAMRA Membership Stand